The Conjuring 2: Home media

 The Conjuring 2 was released as a digital download on August 30, 2016, and on DVD and Blu-ray on September 13, 2016.
 Bonus features include behind the scenes footage, featurettes, and deleted scenes.

 Reception

 Box office

 The Conjuring 2 grossed $102.5 million in the United States and Canada and $217.9 million in other territories for a worldwide total gross of $320.4 million.
-Although it earned less in North America than the first film, it fared better internationally and overall, making 0.5% more than the first film.
+Although it earned less in North America than the first film, it fared better internationally; overall, it made 0.5% more than the first film.
 The film was the highest-grossing horror film of the year and the second-highest-grossing horror film overall of all time, behind only 1973's The Exorcist ($441.3 million).
 It was partly credited for the success of fellow Warner Bros. horror film Lights Out, which was released a month later.
 Deadline Hollywood calculated the net profit of the film to be $98.3 million, when factoring together all expenses and revenues for the film, making it the 14th-most profitable release of 2016.